HBClab/NiBetaSeries/docs/betaseries.rst

 Relationship to Resting State
 -----------------------------
-Betaseries is similar to resting state because the same analytical strategies applied to resting state data can obstensibly be applied to betaseries.
+Betaseries is similar to resting state because the same analytical strategies applied to resting state data can ostensibly be applied to betaseries.
 At the core of both resting state and betaseries we are working with a list of numbers at each voxel.
-We can correlate, estimate regional homogeniety, perform independent components analysis, or conduct a number of different analyses with these voxels.
+We can correlate, estimate regional homogeneity, perform independent components analysis, or conduct a number of different analyses with these voxels.
 However, betaseries deviates from resting state in two important ways.